 The baseline year should be consistent across all data sources (traffic, met data, monitoring data etc).
 The study years should be sufficient to compare the following situations:

 Low emissions approach

-For developments in the categories above, particularly those in areas where there is the cumulative impact from a number of developments or where a significant air quality impact is likely, you may be required to undertake an emissions assessment and damage costs calculation.
-Damage Costs are an estimation of the economic impact caused by the increased emissions of NO2 and Particulates from the new development.
+For developments in the categories above, particularly where there is a cumulative impact from multiple developments or where significant air quality impact is likely, you may need to do an emissions assessment and damage costs calculation.
+Damage costs are an estimate of the economic impact caused by the increased emissions of NO2 and particulates from the new development.